 Everybody knows the old saying, “You reap what you sow.”
 Just as high school juniors (and some sophomores) take the PSAT in October, so do they receive their scores in December or maybe early January.
 In some ways, taking the test is the easy part.
 While there are some good reasons to take the PSAT, the college application is not one of them, since schools won’t use these scores for admissions purposes.
 This explains why some students–and their parents–might find understanding PSAT scores trickier than answering test questions.

-Thee two challenges the PSAT score report presents are an arbitrary scale and a deceptive similarity to the SAT.
+To understand the PSAT score report, you must understand both the arbitrary scale and a deceptive similarity to the SAT.

 Anyone who has come up through the American education system understands tests scores on the 1-100 scale or in letter form from A to F. We also grasp the complexities of 4-point GPAs in comparison to 5-point scales.
 But what can you make of a test scored from 320–1520?
 Even a perfect score sounds lackluster.
 But this is how the PSAT/NMSQT, which is the version of the PSAT administered to juniors, is scored:

-1. You receive individual sections of 8-38 on Reading, Writing and Language, and Math.
+1. Test takers receive individual sections of 8-38 on Reading, Writing and Language, and Math.

-2. Your Reading and Writing and Language section scores are added and multiplied by 10 for your 160–760 Evidence-Based Reading and Writing score.
+2. Reading and Writing and Language section scores are added and multiplied by 10 for a 160–760 Evidence-Based Reading and Writing score.

-4. Your Evidence-Based Reading and Writing and Math scores are added to produce your 320–1520 PSAT/NMSQT score.
+4. Your Evidence-Based Reading and Writing and Math scores are added to produce a 320–1520 PSAT/NMSQT Composite score.

 Easy, right?
 If you happen to score in the 98th percentile or higher, you’ll need to crunch the numbers again to calculate your Selection Index for National Merit Scholarship qualification purposes.
 Just add your three section scores together and multiply by 2 to get a Selction Index score of 48-228.
 The score you need to qualify for some level of recognition ranges from 209-222, depending on your home state.